-Service of Process Chevron Corporation 6001 Bollinger Canyon Road Building T (T-3371) San Ramon, CA 94583 other legislation that can affect your benefits
+Service of Process Chevron Corporation 6001 Bollinger Canyon Road Building T (T-3371) San Ramon, CA 94583

-You can also serve process on a plan by serving the plan administrator.

-If you have a dispute with a health maintenance organization (HMO), a dental health maintenance organization (DHMO), or VSP (for the vision program) regarding benefits or claims, then any legal action should be directed to the agent for service of legal process appointed by the HMO, DHMO, or VSP, as applicable..
+You also can serve process on a plan by serving the plan administrator.
+If you have a dispute with a health maintenance organization (HMO) or dental health maintenance organization (DHMO) regarding insured benefits or claims, then any legal action should be directed to the agent for service of legal process appointed by the HMO or DHMO.
+The plan administrator is the appropriate party to sue for all Chevron Corporation benefit plans.